 David Chávez Salazar (Editor – in – Chief)

-He holds a B.S. in economics and complementary studies in capital markets, macroeconometric forecasting, strategic leadership and culture governance.
+He holds a B.S. in economics and complementary studies in capital markets, macroeconometric forecasting, strategic leadership, and culture governance.
 He is a candidate for a Master’s Degree in Digital Product Modeling (Escuela Superior de Diseño de Barcelona).
 He has worked as a teaching assistant, internal researcher (Austrian Economics Center) and has founded several companies, such as Libertas Phyle (parent company of this journal, of which he is its CEO), Infométrica Group (in the archives and libraries management sector) and Ninsu 3D (3D printing).
 He has written for different academic media such as LRC, Mises Institute, PanAm Post, among others.
-The areas that stand out in his research work are monetary theory, economic history and political science.
+The areas that stand out in his research work are monetary theory, economic history, and political science.

 Walter E. Block (Honorary Editor)

 He is one of the leading figures of contemporary Austrolibertarian thought.
 He earned his Ph.D. degree in economics from Columbia University and was a disciple of the acclaimed economist Murray Rothbard.
 During his long academic career he has published more than a dozen books and more than 500 articles in peer reviewed journals.
 He currently holds the Harold E. Wirth Eminent Scholar Endowed Chair and serves as Professor of Economics at Loyola University in New Orleans.